oracle-livelabs/spatial-graph/spatial/cleanup/cleanup.md

       ```

-2. To drop spatial metadata inserted in this workshop, run the following.
+2. To drop spatial metadata inserted in this workshop, run the following using the run script button in SQL Worksheet.

       ```
       <copy>